term-world/topia-assignments-project-assignment/README.md

 > nothing good ever comes.

-So there's nothing to look forward to except the glow, the sheen, the aura of the work that you will complete for that same nothing.
+So there's nothing to look forward to except the glow, the sheen, the aura of the work that you will complete for that very same nothing.

 However, I allow that perhaps some things in `term-world` don't work exactly the way that you want them to.
 For example, our power system, while splendid for _me_, may not perform the same for you.
 Our world's `inventory` might not seem to function "correctly," as one with a critical eye _might_ say.
-I've heard discussions of a, and my advisors had to remind me of what this was called, a _mass transit_ system, though I have no idea what that means as it caters to more people than just _me_.
+I've heard discussions of a, "mass transit" system, which is something my advisors tell me that I wouldn't like because the word "mass" means more than just _me_.

 So begin your planning!
 Decipher the many systems that the world offers you!
 Propose whatever it is that you've been telling me that you want (and you'll need to propose it